metamuffin/keks-meet/readme.md

 -   How do we implement global hotkeys?
 -   Tray icon for native
 -   Pin js by bookmarking data:text/html loader page
+-   Maybe group tracks in streams to make sure everything is in sync

 ## Protocol